IgorFesenko/IgorFesenko.github.io/README.md

 **Ph.D. in Genetics** | Russian State Agrarian University, Russia, Moscow | 2005

 ## Experience
-**Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry** (2022-2023)
+**Head of the Laboratory of System Analysis of Proteins and Peptides** (2022-2023)
-Head of the Laboratory of System Analysis of Proteins and Peptides
+Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry
 - Lead projects for analysis the role of peptides and microproteins in plant-microbe interactions

-**Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry** (2018-2022) Group leader at the Laboratory of Functional genomics and Plant proteomics
+**Group leader at the Laboratory of Functional genomics and Plant proteomics** (2018-2022) Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry
 - Designing and coordinating research projects in the field of the system plant biology

-**Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry** (2011-2018) Senior Researcher at the Laboratory of Proteomics
+**Senior Researcher at the Laboratory of Proteomics** (2011-2018) Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry
 - Designing and coordinating research projects in the field of the system plant biology

-**Russian State Agrarian University** (2006-2015)
+**Lecturer at the Department of Genetics** (2006-2015)
-Lecturer at the Department of Genetics
+Russian State Agrarian University
 - Developing and teaching undergraduate courses in “Genetics,” "Molecular Biology," and "Molecular Genetics"

 ## Projects